-Employability is not just about getting a job - it is about having the skills and knowledge that will make you effective in the work place.
+Employability is not just about getting a job - it is about having the skills, knowledge and attitude that will make you successful in your chosen career.

-Employers place great importance on transferable skills such as communication, problem-solving and team work and we can help you to identify and develop these skills:
+Employers place great importance on key transferable skills such as communication, problem-solving and teamwork.
+Careers and Enterprise can help you identify and develop these skills while in Durham.

 The Durham Award